GIS4WRF/gis4wrf.github.io/docs/installation/index.md

-The installation of GIS4WRF requires **QGIS 3**.
+The installation of GIS4WRF requires the **latest version** of **QGIS 3**.
 Make sure that you follow the same steps in the same order as described below to avoid problems.

 !!! tip
     For best user-experience and easiest installation, install on Windows.